 KNIME is a great tool for building analytical workflows.
 Creating a workflow using KNIME involves dragging and dropping built-in nodes into a canvas.
 There is a privilege to extend KNIME by adding nodes developed by the KNIME community or adding your nodes.
 The creation of workflows is very fast and user-friendly with KNIME.
+In this tutorial, we going to learn How to Create Workflow in KNIME Analytics Platform.

 The KNIME workflows, node settings, and data produced by the workflow are all stored in the KNIME workspace in a folder on your PC.
 The workflows and data stored in the workspace are accessible through the KNIME Explorer in the upper left corner of the KNIME Workbench.